Travel guide

 Step 1: Define your exact itinerary

-Write down all the countries you are going to visit.
-If they are from the same geographical region, a regional plan will probably be enough.
-If you cross continents or include unusual destinations, consider a global plan or a combination of two regional eSIMs.
+List all the countries you will visit.
+If they are in the same geographical region, a regional plan will probably suffice.
+If you are crossing continents or including unusual destinations, consider a global plan or a combination of two regional eSIMs.

 Step 2: Estimate your data consumption

-An average traveler consumes between 1 and 3 GB per week using maps, social networks, messaging and occasional browsing.
-If you work remotely, use frequent video calls or stream, multiply that number by 3 or 4.
+An average traveler consumes between 1 and 3 GB per week using maps, social media, messaging, and occasional browsing.
+If you work remotely, make frequent video calls, or stream, multiply that number by 3 or 4.
 Choose a plan with at least 20% more data than you think you will need.

 Step 3: Compare the cost per GB

 Don't just look at the total price.
-Divide the cost by the GB included and compare across plans.
-A 3 GB plan for €9 (€3/GB) vs a 10 GB plan for €20 (€2/GB) — the second is cheaper if you're going to use it well.
+Divide the cost by the included GB and compare plans.
+A 3 GB plan for €9 (€3/GB) vs. a 10 GB plan for €20 (€2/GB) — the second is cheaper if you're going to use it well.

 Step 4: Check your device's compatibility